shukriadams/lastfm-dl/README.md

 - Download interruption - stop and resume downloads until your entire history is saved.
 - Updated downloads - add new scrobbles to an existing full history download.
-- Will not hammer last.fm, mostly avoiding rate limits.
+- Downloads in pulsed increments - does not hammer last.fm, avoiding rate limits.

 ## Install